hurricanemark/Weather_Report_NodeJS_EJS_Express_WeatherBit_API/public/REAME.md

 ## Next Phases

-The followings are potential developments in subsequent iterations to this weather report project:
+The followings are potential developments in subsequent iterations of this weather report project:

 * Integrate the server with auth0 and/or passport authentication

-* Registered members have access to full blown dashboard with maritime alerts, historical weather data, extended forecast, etc.
+* Registered members have access to a full-blown dashboard with maritime alerts, historical weather data, extended forecasts, etc.

 * Build and make mobile apps available to subscribed members.